What are Marketable Securities?

 Features of Marketable Securities

-#1 – Marketable Securities are Highly liquid
+#1 – Highly Liquid

-- Some of examples of instruments who exhibit the following features and hence classified as marketable securities are commercial paper, treasury bills, bills receivables and other short term instruments.
+- Some of the examples of instruments that exhibit the following features and hence classified as marketable securities are commercial paper, treasury billsTreasury BillsTreasury Bills or a T-Bill controls temporary liquidity fluctuations.
+The Central Bank is responsible for issuing the same on behalf of the government.
+It is given at its redemption price and a discounted rate and is repaid when it reaches maturity., bills receivables, and other short term instruments.

-Example of Marketable Securities
+Marketable Securities Examples

-Solution – As discussed above, classification of securities as marketable securities has to be judged based on two important feature – Highly liquid and easily transferable.
-Classification of securities as marketable securities are not based on the time duration for which it is held by the investors.
-Marketable securities can be long term or short term.
-Government securities generally have long maturity duration.
-For e.g. U.S Treasury maturity can be as high as 30 years or as low as 28 days.
-Government security is one of the preferred mode of investment used by many fortune 500 Companies.
-Even though these securities don’t promise to return the principal back to the investor for 30 years, they can be sold relatively quickly in the bond market.
+Solution – As discussed above, the classification of securities as marketable securities has to be judged based on two crucial features – Highly liquid and easily transferable.
+Classification of such securities is not based on the time duration for which the investors hold it.
+Marketable securities on the Balance Sheet can be long term or short term.
+Government securities generally have a long maturity duration.
+E.g., U.S Treasury maturity can be as high as 30 years or as low as 28 days.
+Government security is one of the preferred modes of investment used by many fortune 500 Companies.
+Even though these securities don’t promise to return the principal to the investor for 30 years, they can be sold relatively quickly in the bond market.
 Hence they are highly liquid and easily transferable.
 Thus, they are classified as marketable securities.

-Also, see below how Microsoft classified its Marketable Securities.
-We note that investments with maturity of less than 3 months are classified as cash equivalents and those with maturity greater than three months and less than one year are classified as short term investments.
+Also, see below examples of Microsoft.
+We note that investments with a maturity of fewer than 3 months are classified as cash equivalentsCash EquivalentsCash equivalents are highly liquid investments with a maturity period of three months or less that are available with no restrictions to be used for immediate need or use.
+These are short-term investments that are easy to sell in the public market.., and those with a maturity greater than three months and less than one year are classified as short term investments.

-#3 – Lower return on Marketable Securities
+#3 – Lower return

 - Higher the risk, higher the return.